-If you fail to identify affected versions, the delay to remediation and patching, even after fixes are made available, can worsen the impact.
+However, high profile incidents like SolarWinds (2020) and WannaCry (2017) demonstrate what's at stake if you fail to identify affected versions.
+They can delay the remediation and patching process, even after fixes are made available, worsening the risks and impacts.

-Recommendation three: prioritise modern endpoint (EDR) tooling
+Recommendation three: Prioritise modern endpoint (EDR) tooling